nsidc/earthaccess/docs/user_guide/search.md

 ### Parameters

+_This is a space for me to collect the keywords.
+API docstrings will be the canonical source_

 - concept_id - filter by concept-id
 - keyword - case insensitive and wildcard search through "over two dozen" fields in CMR
 - doi - search datasets by doi